MikroElektronika/mikrosdk_click_v2/clicks/currentsens2/details.md

 ---
-# Current Sens 2 click
+# Current Sens 2 Click

 > Current Sens 2 Click is a compact add-on board designed for precise current measurements in industrial applications.
 This board features the HO 10-P, an AC/DC current transducer from LEM USA.